alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

    ```
    Route in 30.221.132.228: 18081,version is v1.
    ```
-   visit http://localhost:18083/router-test?id=11 and the test value set in the request header is gray, which meets the routing rules.
+   visit http://localhost:18083/router-test?id=11 and the key-tag which value set in the request header is gray, which meets the routing rules.
 50% of the routes are routed to the v2 version.
 The v2 version instance prints the following results:
    ```
    Route in 30.221.132.228: 18082,version is v2.
    ```